efstajas/validate-env/README.md

 validateEnv('./path/to/your/.env.template').then((r) => {
   if (r.result === 'pass') {
-    //... your result is valid!
+    // Your .env is valid!
   }

   if (r.result === 'fail') {
-    /*
-    Something is wrong in your .env
+    // Something is wrong in your .env
-    */
   }
 }).catch((e) => {
   /*